 Photo Mode is another Gran Turismo feature that has proved to be as popular and enjoyable as driving.
 In this mode you can experience realistic photography using the latest single lens reflex cameras simulated in the game.

-In addition to the possibility of taking exciting shots of cars during races, you can shoot stunning photos of your favourite cars in various locations around the world, especially designed to enhance the beauty of the Photo Mode.
+In addition to the possibility of taking exciting shots of cars during races, you can shoot stunning photos of your favorite cars in various locations around the world, especially designed to enhance the beauty of the Photo Mode.
 There will be more new scenery made available including GemaSolar, Spain's fantastic and massive thermosolar plant.

 Gemasolar is a massive concentrated solar power plant located in Seville, Spain.
-A total of 2650 reflector mirrors that are each 9 metres tall and 12 metres wide are arranged in a circular layout, and the facility generates enough electricity to power 25000 homes.
+A total of 2650 reflector mirrors that are each 9 meters tall and 12 meters wide are arranged in a circular layout, and the facility generates enough electricity to power 25000 homes.
 This expansive facility covers an amazing 185 hectares (approximately 457 acres) of land, making it a particularly scenic spot in Gran Turismo.
 This is a truly unique location where the utilization of limitless natural energy is visualized on a colossal scale.